 What Is Stress?

 Stress is a normal physical response to situations or events that upset our normal balance resulting in a feeling of strain and pressure.
-Stress can be external and related to our environment such as driving in peak hour traffic, working in a very busy office or preparing for a bushfire in our immediate location.
-Stress can also be internal when we feel that the demands of the day exceed our ability and resources to cope effectively with them.
+Stress can be related to external factors in our environment such as driving in peak hour traffic or working in an office.
+It can also be internal when we feel that the demands of the day exceed our ability and resources to cope effectively with them.

-Stress can help motivate us to get a task finished, perform well in an exam or physical challenge or react very quickly in a dangerous situation such as, reacting to someone braking suddenly in front of us when we are driving.
+Although, not all stress is bad, it can help motivate us to get a task finished, perform well in an exam or physical challenge or react very quickly in a dangerous situation such as.
 When stress is prolonged and the perceived stressor interferes with our ability to function well we can enter a state of distress.
 Prolonged stress can have harmful effects on our health.

-Unfortunately our bodies are unable to distinguish between the various stressors requiring urgent action (known as acute or short term stress), such as braking suddenly to avoid a car accident, or the insidious stress (known as chronic or prolonged stress) that we can experience on a day to day basis eg a demanding job, having too many demands on our time or financial pressures.
+Unfortunately our bodies are unable to distinguish between the various stressors requiring urgent action (known as acute or short term stress), such as braking suddenly, or the insidious stress (known as chronic or prolonged stress) that we can experience on a day to day basis.
 When we are under a constant barrage of stressors we are unable to experience the relaxation response.
 Our bodies still produce the same stress hormones in these prolonged stress situations and as a result our health can suffer in many ways.

 Tips for coping

-Exercise regularly – this helps to release our “feel good” hormones called Endorphins.
+Exercising regularly helps to release our “feel good” hormones called Endorphins.
 Not only do they help us feel good but they also help to counteract the hormones produced in response to stress.
 Try to get at least 30 minutes of moderate intensity exercise such as brisk walking 5 or more days of the week.
-Find an exercise that you enjoy such as dancing, gardening, joining an exercise class etc.

-Step into the sunshine – walk outside in the bright day light, the Vitamin D we absorb from the sunlight helps to boost mood enhancing chemicals and helps us produce the hormones needed to establish and maintain a healthy sleep pattern.
+Vitamin D we absorb from the sunlight helps to boost mood enhancing chemicals and helps us produce the hormones needed to establish and maintain a healthy sleep pattern..

-Relaxation – Take slow deep breaths.
-There are many CD’s, DVD’s and classes where you can learn excellent relaxation techniques.
+Relaxation, take slow deep breaths.
 Do something that you enjoy, such as taking time out to be creative by doing a hobby, take a relaxing bath, go fishing, read a good book, listen to some relaxing music or go for a walk.

 Balance your life – Make sure that you have a good balance between work, rest and relaxation.
 It is OK to say no to extra unnecessary duties or tasks.
 Prioritise your duties and responsibilities.
 Delegate tasks to others who may be willing to help.

-Eat a healthy diet – make sure that you enjoy a diet rich in fruits and vegetables, whole grains, lean meats and fish or meat alternatives, legumes, nuts and seeds, low fat dairy or alternatives.
+Adapt to a healthy diet, fruits and vegetables, whole grains, lean meats and fish or meat alternatives, legumes, nuts and seeds, low fat dairy or alternatives.
 Make sure that you eat regularly as this helps to stabilise blood glucose levels your mood.
 Limit fatty, salty and sugary foods.

-Limit Caffeine drinks – such as tea, coffee, cola and “energy” drinks – these can heighten the symptoms of stress and interfere with sleep patterns.
-Try herbal teas or switch to de–caffeinated tea, coffee or alternatives.
+Limit caffeinated drinks such as tea, coffee, cola and “energy” drinks – these can heighten the symptoms of stress and interfere with sleep patterns.
+Try herbal teas or switch to decaf tea, coffee or alternatives.
 Make water your preferred drink of choice.
 Aim to drink 2 litres of water each day unless otherwise indicated by your doctor.

-Seek help – if you feel that you need help to manage your stress talk to your doctor, a Counsellor or ask for a Referral to see a Psychologist.
+Seek help – if you feel that you need help to manage your stress talk to your doctor, a Counsellor or ask for a referral to see a Psychologist.
 There are also many phone and internet resources where you can speak to someone.
 Remember that it is very important to seek help if you are unable to lessen the impact or feelings of stress on yourself by following the above suggestions.
-This is particularly important if the stressor/s are unlikely to be resolved in the foreseeable future or you are in a stressful situation that is out of your control.
-Your GP is a valuable resource as he or she should be able to link you into a good Counsellor or Psychologist under various Medicare funding schemes, who can help you develop healthy coping strategies.
-Access to a Social Worker may be able to help you find financial or other assistance through various government or non–government agencies.